SinusBot/docs/docs/youtube-dl.md

 - Install the [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-US/download/details.aspx?id=5555) if it isn't installed already
 - Download [youtube-dl.exe](https://yt-dl.org/downloads/latest/youtube-dl.exe)
-- Save it in the bot directory (same folder the sinusbot.exe is in, for example in `C:\SinusBot\` - depending on where you installed it)
+- Save it in the SinusBot directory (same folder the sinusbot.exe is in, for example in `C:\SinusBot\` - depending on where you installed it)
-- Restart the bot
+- Restart the SinusBot (in taskbar right-click => close, then start again)

-The bot should detect it automatically and commands like `!yt`, `!ytdl`, etc. should be available.
+The SinusBot should detect it automatically and commands like `!yt`, `!ytdl`, etc. should be available.

 ### Troubleshooting

 If you face an issue, make sure you have the [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-US/download/details.aspx?id=5555) installed.

 You should also **try updating youtube-dl** by re-downloading it as described above.

+Try downloading something in your SinusBot web-interface on the "Upload" page and check what it shows in the list. "youtube-dl unavailable" indicates that youtube-dl is not installed correctly; In that case reinstall it as shown above.

 ## Linux